 We originally wanted a venue that would do everything for us, so we wouldn’t have to do much organising ourselves.
 In the end, it was completely the opposite, but we just loved the location so much it was totally worth it.

 We decided to do the legal wedding in Italy, which ended up being far more complicated than we imagined.
 An Italian marrying a Brit whilst living in Australia isn’t that common apparently, and it took a while for us to find out what we actually needed to do.
 In the end, we were told that I had to travel to Rome a month before the wedding and give my marriage notice at the British Embassy.
-This turned out to be the perfect excuse for a little holiday in Rome and also meant we extended our trip home by a weeks.
+This turned out to be the perfect excuse for a little holiday in Rome and also meant we extended our trip home by a few weeks.

-We stayed in a beautiful hotel called Hotel Villa Soligo, and our guests flew in a few days before hand.
+We stayed in a beautiful hotel called Hotel Villa Soligo, and our guests flew in a few days beforehand.
 We spent days by the pool and evenings enjoying dinner at the local restaurants, it was incredible having all our friends and family together.

 We borrowed Enrico’s dad’s awesome Fiat 500, and my dad drove me to the ceremony, at an old water mill called Molinetto della Croda.
 We had the reception at Vigne Matte, a beautiful winery in the hills, which I really think is the most beautiful spot I’ve ever been to.
-UNESCO also agree, as the area was World Heritage listed this year too!
+UNESCO also agree as the area was World Heritage listed this year too!

 Despite a forecast of thunderstorms, we were incredibly lucky with the weather (which was good as it was mostly all outside!) and I can honestly say it was the best day ever.
 I wish I could do it all over again.
 There were so many special moments.
-My dad had learnt his speech in both Italian and English, my sister caught the bouquet, we had an epic cake made of English and Italian cheese and two of my beautiful bridesmaids sung during the ceremony.
+My dad had learnt his speech in both Italian and English, my sister caught the bouquet, we had an epic cake made of English and Italian cheese and two of my beautiful bridesmaids sang during the ceremony.
 Plus the food was sooooo delicious!
 The party continued at the hotel pool the day after, followed by more food.